Stop Prompting Like It's a Search Box

-The single most common mistake people make with AI tools: prompting like they're typing into Google.
-"Write me a blog post about social media marketing for restaurants" is a search query, not a brief.
-The AI does its best with what you gave it, which is almost nothing, and you get back a generic article you can't actually use.
-The fix is to start treating the AI like a smart but new employee who needs context.
-Specifically: who is this for, what's the goal, what voice should it use, what does success look like, what should it avoid.
-A good prompt doesn't have to be long, but it has to be specific.
-The old prompt becomes: "Write a 1,500-word blog post for independent restaurant owners with under 5 locations who don't have a marketing person.
+The fix is to treat the AI like a smart but brand-new employee who needs context: who is this for, what is the goal, what voice should it use, what does success look like, and what should it avoid.
+A good prompt does not have to be long, but it has to be specific.
+That same restaurant prompt becomes: "Write a 1,500-word blog post for independent restaurant owners with under 5 locations who don't have a marketing person.
 The goal is to convince them to set up a Google Business Profile this week.
 Voice: practical, no jargon, written by a former restaurant owner.
 Avoid generic 'use Instagram' advice — focus on Google specifically.
 End with three concrete steps they can do in under 30 minutes."
-That's roughly 80 words and produces dramatically better output than the 12-word version.
-The pattern: who, what, why, how, and what to avoid.
-Apply it once and the quality jump is dramatic.
-For more on AI workflows in general, see how to make money with AI.

-After hundreds of hours testing what works, the structure I default to has six parts: role, context, task, constraints, format, examples.
-Role: "You are a marketing strategist with 10 years of experience working with US restaurants."
-Sets a frame.
-Context: "My audience is independent restaurant owners with 1-5 locations who run their own marketing."
-Defines who the output is for.
-Task: "Write a blog post that convinces them to set up Google Business Profile this week."
-The actual ask.
-Constraints: "1,500 words, no generic Instagram advice, written in plain language, no exclamation marks."
-The boundaries.
-Format: "Open with a specific business problem, follow with a clear solution, end with three concrete actions."
-The structure.
-Examples: optional, but powerful — paste in 1-2 examples of writing in the style you want.
-Not every prompt needs all six elements, but most prompts that fail are missing at least three of them.
-A good rule of thumb: if the AI's first output is bad, the fix is usually adding more of one of these six elements rather than rewriting your prompt from scratch.
-For more specific tools that benefit from structured prompts, see Claude projects for business.
+After hundreds of hours of testing, the structure I reach for has six parts.
+Role: "You are a marketing strategist with 10 years working with US restaurants" sets the frame.
+Context: "My audience is independent restaurant owners with 1-5 locations who run their own marketing" defines who the output serves.
+Task: "Write a blog post that convinces them to set up Google Business Profile this week" is the actual ask.
+Constraints: "1,500 words, no generic Instagram advice, plain language, no exclamation marks" sets the boundaries.
+Format: "Open with a specific business problem, follow with a clear solution, end with three concrete actions" sets the shape.
+Examples are optional but powerful — paste in one or two samples of the style you want.

-Examples Are the Highest-Leverage Technique
+## Examples Are the Highest-Leverage Move

 Frequently asked questions